 I’m not kidding.

 It’s comical and sad in a bless your heart kind of way.
 We sometimes laugh about not talking because we both find it funny and awkward, and neither of us really knows quite how to change it.

 We don’t want to talk about our kids because it’s date night, and we always talk about our kids.

 We don’t want to talk about our jobs because they’re not that exciting, and we always talk about our jobs.

-After kids and jobs and the house and our calendar, what is left?
+After kids and jobs and the house and our calendar and current events, what is left?
 Hopes and dreams?
 We’ve sort of been down that road before.

 This has been bothering me for a while, and I have been puzzling how to fix it.
 I thought back to our dating days when we never seemed to run out of things to talk about.